Central Bucks Aquatic

 Students districted to attend CB East High School and those who live in the communities surrounding CB East would be members of CBAC.

-Out-of-District swimmers are required to pay a yearly, per family, fee for participation on our SAL teams and USAS team in addition to the normal team fees.
+Out-of-District swimmers pay a yearly, per family, fee for participation on our SAL teams and USAS team in addition to the normal team fees.

 High School swimmers often compete on their high school team as well as with CBST and/or one of the SAL teams.

-Please see General Central Bucks Aquatics FAQ document available on page linked here and follow the program links below.
+For questions please see General CB Aquatics FAQ document available on the page linked here and follow the program links below.

-Click the appropriate team link below or in the menu on the left of this page.
+Click the appropriate team link below or in the menu to the left of this page.